-The OIG was established by Section 12.01 of the Charter of Broward County, which was amended by the voters of Broward County in November 2010.
-The Charter authorizes the OIG to investigate misconduct, including fraud, corruption, and abuse, and gross mismanagement.
+The OIG was established by Section 12.01 of the Charter of Broward County, which was voted in by the voters of Broward County in November 2010.
+The charter authorizes the OIG to investigate misconduct, including fraud, corruption, and abuse, and gross mismanagement.

 Is the OIG an independent agency?

-Although our office cooperates with the County Government and other agencies whenever it is appropriate, the Charter requires that the OIG function as an independent body to assure that we may carry out our responsibilities free from any external interference or influence.
+Although our office cooperates with the county government and other agencies whenever it is appropriate, the charter requires that the OIG function as an independent body to assure that we carry out our responsibilities free from any external interference or influence.